hashicorp/nomad/e2e/README.md

 Running
 ===========
 After completing the provisioning step above, you should see CLI output showing the IP addresses of Nomad client machines.
-To run the tests, set the NOMAD_ADDR variable to one of the client IPs.
+To run the tests, set the NOMAD_ADDR variable to `http://[client IP]:4646/`

 ```
 $ NOMAD_ADDR=<> NOMAD_E2E=1 go test -v